jorgemoralespou/ocp4-apbs/service-catalog-and-brokers/README.md

-# OAUth Config and HTPasswd for OCP4
+# Service Catalog and Brokers for OCP4

-The provided Ansible Playbook Bundle automates preparing an OpenShift cluster with an HTPasswd configuration and creating users.
+The provided Ansible Playbook Bundle automates preparing an OpenShift cluster with the Service Catalog and Service Brokers (automation broker / template service broker).

 ## Use an installed APB on OpenShift
 Select the item from the catalog.